Emmy-winning designer found dead after 6 mo.

 Under the trivia section of her IMBD page, it states that “while workers were cleaning her home in March 2021, which was full of items from constant and obsessive hoarding, her mummified body was found on her kitchen floor underneath rubbish.”

 A GoFundMe initially created to fund the search for Sakash was transformed into a fundraiser to pay for funeral costs.
-It reached its $10,000 becnhmark April 2, but the organizers then increased the goal to $20,000 as the donations continued to flood in.
+It reached its $10,000 benchmark April 2, but the organizers then increased the goal to $20,000 as the donations continued to flood in.
+As of April 7, nearly $11,000 had been raised for Sakash’s sister.

 (0) comments